ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 If an error does occur in the `postcommit` phase, it is reported as warning.
 This makes the `postcommit` phase mostly useful for logging.

-Finally, `libelektra-kdb` merges the keyset returned by the `postcommit` phase (which is still the same one that was returned by the `prestorage` phase) with the ones returned by other backend plugins for different mountpoints and then returns it to the user.
+Finally, `libelektra-kdb` merges the keyset returned by the `postcommit` phase (still the same one that was returned by the `prestorage` phase) with the ones returned by other backend plugins for different mountpoints and then returns it to the user.

 #### Rollback Phases (`set` only)

 If any of the phases `prestorage`, `storage`, `poststorage`, `precommit` or `commit` fail, `libelektra-kdb` will continue with the rollback phases.
-Even though this phase is part of the `set` operation, `libelektra-kdb` calls `elektra<Plugin>Error` and not `elektra<Plugin>Set` for these phases.
+Even though the `rollback` phases are part of the `set` operation, `libelektra-kdb` calls `elektra<Plugin>Error` and not `elektra<Plugin>Set` for these phases.

 Similar to the commit phases, the rollback phases (`prerollback`, `rollback` and `postrollback`) are called with: